espressopp/espressopp/paper/paper.md

 ```

 # Acknowledgements
 We thank the Espresso++ developer community and all contributors listed in the AUTHORS file.
+Espresso++ has been supported by the Transregio TRR146 of the German Research Foundation.
 Espresso++ project is supported by the U.S. Department of Energy through Los Alamos National Laboratory (LANL).
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (contract no. 89233218CNA000001).
 This paper has been assigned a Los Alamos Unlimited Release number of LA-UR-26-XXXXX.